pavetheway/Go365/README.md

-# Go365 v1.4
+# Go365 v2.0

-Dec 6 2021 - Noticed that the AWS gateway option wasn't working properly in this last release.
-On my list to fix it!
-Busy season, so give me a couple weeks please :P  -- paveway3
+- Fixed AWS gateway issues (thanks h0useh3ad!)
+- No longer dies when proxy server connections fail
+- Added the graph endpoint

 **Please read all of this README before using Go365!**